Ilya14/22_proto_markup/README.md

 Project of the site of construction materials suppliers.
 The site is available at the [address](https://Ilya14.github.io/22_proto_markup/).

-The site is checked by W3C validator and YSlow.
+The site is checked by W3C validator and YSlow (Grade A, overall performance score: 91).

 ## Site generation